 - How might I have contracted hepatitis?

-- What medicines, dietary supplements, or herbal preparations should I avoid that may worsen hepatitis?
+- What medications, dietary supplements, or herbal preparations should I avoid that may worsen hepatitis?

-- Are there other substances I should avoid (such as alcohol)?
+- Are there other substances I should avoid?

 - What can I do to avoid passing hepatitis on to other people?